-On October 7, 2015, the Benjamin Moore Company announced Color no. OC-117 named “Simply White” as its 2016 Color-of-the-Year.
+On October 7, 2015, the Benjamin Moore Company jumped the gun a bit and announced Color no. OC-117 named “Simply White” as its 2016 Color-of-the-Year.
 The press release described “White as a timeless and versatile design statement,” and that “The color white is transcendent, powerful and polarizing – it is either taken for granted or obsessed over.”
 Ellen O’Neill, Benjamin Moore’s Creative Director added “White is not just a design trend, it is a design essential.
 The popularity of white, the necessity of white, the mystique of white is quantifiable in our history.”
 I can’t imagine how Benjamin Moore went about quantifying the mystique of white; perhaps, they substituted sales data for more ephemeral criteria.
 We can readily, however, quantify obsession.
 Benjamin Moore offers over 150 individual white and off-white colors from which to choose, a staggering number for sure.

 After the announcement, a blogosphere debate raged between design purists who embraced the ubiquity and essential nature of white, and color advocates who insisted Benjamin Moore had selected no color at all as its color-of-the-year.
 Perhaps, this fight might have been avoided with the selection of a similar color (no-color) with a more colorful name; something like OC-65 Chantilly Lace – described in the BM catalogue as “delicate and refined as the lace it was named after, this crisp, clean white evokes images of pure silk, soft linen and simpler times.”
 Recognizing that Chantilly Lace is almost indistinguishable from Simply White, one assumes Benjamin Moore knew exactly what they were doing in celebrating Simply White as its color-of-the-year.
 The marketing team must have been ecstatic at kicking off this emperor’s-new-clothes conversation and to cleaving the design world into camps, until as fate would have it, an unintended backlash occurred.
 Was the designation of “Simply White” a racial slur as insisted by some?
 Promoting the name “Simply White” simply did not play in all corners of Benjamin Moore’s market.
-Perhaps not quite as bad as Chevrolet marketing the Nova in Spain (translation: no-go), but both campaigns demonstrate the consequences of certain product names that trigger unanticipated community reaction.
+Perhaps not quite as bad as Chevrolet marketing the Nova in Spain (translation: “no-go”), but both campaigns demonstrate the consequences of certain product names that trigger unanticipated community reaction.

 And so, when it came time to paint the walls inside my Connecticut home, I joked with my painter that I just wanted white, and not a color named “Simply White,” or “Chantilly Lace,” or “Super White;” or even “Just White.”
 After this Abbott and Costello routine and after doing a little research, I found to my surprise that Benjamin Moore actually offers a color named “White.”
 What an easy pick.
-I now live in a “White” house, and in a “White” apartment, baffling people who might expect my chosen color of white to come with romantic moniker or at least modifiers.
-“Wait, What,… White?” or, “Who’s on First?”
+I now live in a “White” house, and in a “White” apartment, baffling people who might expect my chosen color of white to come with a romantic moniker or at least modifiers.
+“Wait, What,… White?” sounds a lot like “Who’s on First?”